mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 }

-f"…") is the result – no extra boilerplate needed. - As soon as the case worker changes
+f"…") becomes the result - no more boilerplate is necessary. - As soon as the clerk changes

-Example 2 — Advanced: counting SSP implementation status
+Example 2 — Advanced: Count SSP implementation status

-A pure OSCAL SSP file does not contain a QC field.
-There is, however, a way to use a temporary QC field to evaluate the data and combine OSCAL files with qFORM sensibly — either directly in the form tab or via a standalone qFORM with a file picker (see below).
+A pure OSCAL SSP file contains no QC field.
+However, there is the possibility of evaluating data via a temporary QC field and combining OSCAL files with qFORM in a meaningful way - either directly in the form tab or via an independent qFORM with a file picker (see below):

-Variant A — open the SSP directly in the form tab
+Variant A — Open SSP directly in the form tab

-When you open an OSCAL SSP JSON in mjEdit and view it in the form tab, the SSP itself is json_data.
-A QC block placed temporarily into a free description field can evaluate the entire document — useful for ad-hoc statistics during a review:
+When you open an OSCAL SSP JSON in mjEdit and view it in the Form tab, the SSP itself is json_data.
+A QC block temporarily inserted in a free description field can evaluate the entire document - useful for sample statistics during a review:

 @(